 The Richmond Region is currently meeting all of EPA's air quality standards, including those for ozone and fineparticulate matter.
 ConnectRVA 2045 is not anticipated to cause or contribute to a violation of any air quality standards.
-For a more detailed overview of the process see Technical Report J: Air Quality Conformity in the Appendix.
+For a more detailed overview of the process, see Technical Report J: Air Quality Conformity.